 English Apple Pie

-You can now watch how to make English Apple Pie in our Cookery School Video below.
+You can now watch how to make English Apple Pie in our Cookery School Video.
+Just click on the image to play.

-This recipe is from the Delia Online Cookery School Serves 8
+This recipe is from the Delia Online Cookery School Serves 8.
+Scroll to the botom of the page to see questions Lindsey has answered on this recipe

-Next take a little less than half of the rested pastry and roll as described in shortcrust pastry, see recipe or video below, to 26cm in diameter then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
+Next take a little less than half of the rested pastry and place the dough on a lightly floured surface and use a rolling pin that is absolutely straight.
+Lightly dust the pin with flour and rest it on the centre of the dough.
+Place the flat of your hands lightly on each end of the pin and begin to roll the dough backwards and forwards (don’t be tempted to roll from side to side), gently and evenly, re-dusting the pin and the surface very lightly with flour if you need to stop the pastry sticking.
+Give the pastry quarter-turns as it expands and, provided you continue to roll backwards and forwards and not side-to-side, it will roll out into a round shape that will keep its shape and not shrink as it cooks.
+Roll the pastry out to 26cm diameter, then carefully roll the pastry round the rolling pin and transfer it to the centre of the tin.
 Now, using your hands, gently press the pastry into the tin to line the base and sides making sure you ease the pastry into the corners and press it against the sides, don’t stretch it, leaving the edge of the pastry overhanging the sides.

 Next scatter the semolina all over the base of the pastry then drain the apples and pat them dry with a clean tea towel and after that pile them into the pastry case, building up the layers closely and scattering the sugar and cloves as you go.
 Now roll the remaining pastry out as before but this time 27cm in diameter.
 Brush the rim of the pastry base with a little cold water then carefully lift the lid, using the rolling pin again, over the top of the pie.